johnhayn-es/johnhayn-es/index.md

 image: '../assets/images/john.png'
 ---

-I am the Strategic Design Lead at [FYLD][1], heading-up the Product Labs team - the skunkworks where we define the future of the company.
+I am the Strategic Design Lead at [FYLD][1], working on research and development initiatives to define the future of the company.

 {% assign reversed_posts = site.posts %}{% for post in reversed_posts | limit:1 %}{% if post.categories contains "blog" %}I sometimes write about work.
 Most recently, I have written about <a href="{{ post.url }}">{{post.title | downcase}}</a>.{% endif %}{% endfor %}